List of Monsters, Inc. characters: Mike Wazowski

 By the events of Monsters at Work, he is serving as Monsters, Inc's co-CEO, and educates monsters on how to improve their humor.

 Randall Boggs

-Randall Boggs (voiced by Steve Buscemi in the film series, the tie-in video games for the first film and Monsters at Work, Peter Kelamis in the Disney Infinity video game series, J.P.
-Manoux in Kingdom Hearts III, Piotr Michael in Disney Speedstorm) is a purple, eight-legged, salamander-headed, chameleon-like monster who can change his skin color to blend in with his surroundings.
-He is an excellent climber.
+Randall Boggs is a purple, eight-legged, reptilian monster who can change his skin color to blend in with his surroundings.
 He is Sulley's arch-rival and Mike's nemesis and former close friend.